 By Mary Kate O’Connell and others

-This Smith Theatre productions combines the venerable Diva by Diva! with a male counterpart, Gentlemen’s Gentlemen, in one all-star cabaret celebration.
-Choose if you like cabaret-style entertainment rather than a “play,” singing, humor.
+This Smith Theatre production combines the venerable Diva by Diva! with a male counterpart, Gentlemen’s Gentlemen, in one all-star cabaret celebration.
+Choose if you like cabaret-style entertainment, singing, and humor.

 Shea’s 710 Theatre

 Whether you’ve seen Hamilton, know every word of every song, or just want to find out what the excitement is all about, all are welcome!
 While everyone is encouraged to sing along, there will be opportunities for participants to lead songs from the Shea’s 710 Theatre stage.